firelightning13/Basic-C-program/README.md

 # My own exercises and projects C file archived are finally here...
-_(Only specific for CFS IIUM students)_
+_(Only **exclusively** for CFS IIUM students)_

 I thought I would give a cheat sheet for people who are really lost on programming classes lol.
-Not to brag, but these files is very useful.
-Include my comments btw, for more reader-friendly. _(ignore those file names though)_
+Not to brag, but these files are very useful.
+Included my comments btw, for more reader-friendly. _(ignore those file names though)_

 Just hit the green button to download the whole thing _(or just click one of the files to view them)_ and have a good read.
 You can also compile and run to check them out.
-It'll always work guaranteed 100%
+It'll always work guaranteed 100% _i think? lol_

 ### Requirements:
 1. Your laptop or desktop PC _(dunno about Mac Pro though, sorry Apple fans)_